AgoraIO-Community/agora-token-service/README.md

 ```

 ## RTM Token ##
-The `rtm` token endpoint requires the user's `uid`.
+The `rtm` token endpoint requires the user's `rtmuid`.
-`(optional)` Pass an integer to represent the privelege lifetime in seconds.
+`expiry(optional)` Pass an integer to represent the privelege lifetime in seconds.
 **endpoint structure**
 ```
-/rtm/:uid/?expireTime
+/rtm/:rtmuid/?expiry=3600
 ```

 response: